KayBeSee/KayBeSee.com/_posts/2019-01-28-revival-sam-bush-documentary.md

 date: 28-01-2019 08:09:16
 categories: music
 ---
+I rented Revival: The Sam Bush Story last night on Amazon after seeing the trailer a few months back.
+Here are some thoughts on the movie.

 <iframe width="420" height="315" src="http://www.youtube.com/embed/ZSwZOw8hbDM" frameborder="0" allowfullscreen></iframe>

-I rented Revival: The Sam Bush Story last night on Amazon after seeing the trailer a few months back.

 Overall I thought it was a good movie although I wish they toned it back with the commentary on how awesome Sam is.
 I felt like they could have taken half of the interview cuts from modern players like Paul Hoffman and replaced them with some more depth about Sam's life or pushed deeper into the controversy of him and New Grass Revival pushing away from traditional bluegrass.